layoutBox/PinLayout/README.md

 ```

 ###### Example:
-This example is similar to the previous example, but pin edges directly on superview’s edges.
-It layout the view A to fit its superview frame with a margin of 10 pixels.
+This example is similar to the previous example, but pins edges directly on superview’s edges.
+It will layout the view A to fit its superview frame with a margin of 10 pixels.

 ![](Docs/02-example-superview-edge.png)